Renaming Master/Main in Git

 programming APIs and tools where the developers suddenly decide that destDir

-is not descriptive and must be changed to destinationDirectory
+is not descriptive and must be changed to destinationDirectory, forcing all

 users of the software to adapt if they want to use the new version.